Don’t Try This at Home: Craziest Uses for a SodaStream

 Taylor Martin of CNET.com suggests running some orange juice through the SodaStream for a fresher twist on Fanta.
 What an easy way to add that mimosa kick to your morning without uncorking the champagne!
 Described as extra frothy and ultra refreshing, carbonated orange juice is also super easy to make, according to Martin, because the OJ carbonates more easily than water, producing more fizz in less time.
 His only warning?
 Be careful of pulp: it can get super messy!

 It should come as no surprise that most SodaStream users find themselves wondering what would happen if they added flat alcohols to the machine.
 After all, most mixed drinks use carbonation to mask the strong taste of liquor.
 According to Thrillist writer Jeremy Glass, whiskey works the best out of the hard alcohols.
 It yields a light, good-tasting beverage similar to whiskey mixed with carbonated water (though clearly, it retains the alcohol content of the straight booze).
 Gin and vodka yield similar results, but heavier alcohols like rum and tequila don’t carbonate as well.
-Here are some delicious cocktail recipes that don’t require a SodaStream.

 Even more popular than hard liquor?
 White wine.
 SodaStream mavericks transform their ordinary bottles of white wine into fizzy, fancy “champagne.”
 Due to their low viscosity and sugar content, white wines bubble up much better than reds.
 For the sake of your clean kitchen, make sure you write that one down.
-(Did you know that the best wine in the world is totally affordable?)

 “Forget bubble tea…I made bubbly tea!”